View George Ebling's Obituary on MyEasternShoreMD.com and share memories

 He married the love of his life, Jean Fisher Sparks on April 17, 1954.
 She would predecease him on Nov.
 28, 2010.
 Alden loved playing cards, board games, cryptograms, crosswords, English comedies, and texting his children every day.
 His favorite times of year were spring and summer, when he could go out and enjoy his yard.
 He was a lifetime member of VFW - Grasonville, MD and New Life Christian Outreach Church in Chester, MD.

-Services will be held at 12 Noon on Friday, March 22 at the Fellows, Helfenbein & Newnam Funeral Home, 408 South Liberty Street, Centreville, MD, where family and friends may visit from 10 a.m. to 12 Noon.
+Services will be held at noon on Friday, March 22, at the Fellows, Helfenbein & Newnam Funeral Home, 408 South Liberty Street, Centreville, MD, where family and friends may visit from 10 a.m. to noon.
 Interment will follow in Chesterfield Cemetery in Centreville, MD.

 The family requests that, in lieu of flowers, memorial contributions be made to , 501 St Jude Place Memphis, TN 38105 or .